 “Eminently appealing, McKenna could almost have carried the piece by himself.”
 Exeunt Magazine.

-De Turkheim Scholar Tom McKenna is recent graduate who earned a distinction in PGdip vocal studies at Trinity Laban Conservatoire of Music and Dance under the tuition of the Head of the Vocal Department Dr Linda Hirst and Helen Yorke.
+Tom McKenna is a London based Bass-Baritone specializing in Opera, he studied at Trinity Laban Conservatoire of Music and Dance from 2010-2014 achieving a BMus (First Class Honors) in Vocal Performance and a PGdip (Distinction) as a postgraduate in 2016 under the tuition of David Thomas and the former Head of the Vocal Department Dr Linda Hirst and Helen Yorke as his vocal coach .
 Tom has been selected to perform in Masterclasses with Christian Gerhaher at the Wigmore Hall and Matthew Rose at Trinity laban.

 In March 2016 he played Noye in Noye’s Fludde by Benjamin Britten with Streatham & Clapham High School and performed as a Soloist in Gerald Finzi’s Let us Garlands Bring conducted by Nic Pendlebury as part of Shapeshifter season; he also took part in the Easter workshop with BYO under the direction of Elaine Kidd and David Gowland.

-Recent recital engagements included Bass soloist in Mozarts Requiem with the Chipping Campden festival chorus and Baritone soloist in Vaughn Williams Fantasia on Christmas Carols with North Camden Chorus.
+Recital engagements includ Bass soloist in Mozarts Requiem with the Chipping Campden festival chorus and Baritone soloist in Vaughn Williams Fantasia on Christmas Carols with North Camden Chorus.
 As well as the role of Jesus and the Bass soloist in St. John´s passion by by Bach with the Southend Bach choir.

 In March 2013 Tom joined the chorus in Eugene Onegin, with a solo as Company Commander with Bury Court Opera.
 In October 2013 he performed as a soloist in Gregory Rose’s Danse Macbre and in December he sang as a soloist at the annual Corsely Hall Christmas Festival concert.
 In the summer of 2014 he was a chorus member in the Trinity Laban annual opera, Handel’s Belshazzar.
 In December 2015 he played the part of Masetto and The Commendatore in Don Giovanni for his college’s post-graduate opera scenes and in December of this year he played Papageno in Die Zauberflöte as part of the autumn term opera scenes.